JasselD/JasselNotes/Y2S2/COMP609/Exam/DHCP (Dynamic Host Configuration Protocol).md

 # DHCP Lease Acquisition Process
 - **DORA**
 	- Discover:
-		- Clients sends a broadcast to find DHCP sercer
+		- Clients sends a broadcast to find DHCP server
 		- "Is anyone out there?"

 	- Offer: